-For starters, let’s take a look at what the home mortgage interest deduction really means.
+The first one is the home mortgage interest deduction many people claim to make when they file their taxes.
+With that in mind, let’s take a look at what the home mortgage interest deduction really means.

 The easiest way to figure out your home mortgage interest deduction is to look at your effective tax rate.
 Say your overall tax rate is 22%, for example.
 On average, the home mortgage interest deduction reduces your taxes by $22 for every $100 you pay in mortgage interest.